 Aces Bar and Bistro in the Adelaide Central Market has always been well connected to the movers and shakers in Adelaide.

-Enzo Fantasia shuffles past the construction site detritus piled up on the floor of the bar he launched 26 years ago.
-In his arms he carries a folder, and on top of that, a piece of paper filled with his handwriting.
+Enzo Fantasia shuffles past the construction site detritus piled up on the floor of the bar he joined 26-odd years ago.
+In his arms he carries a folder, and on top of that, a piece of paper filled with his handwriting: notes on two decades.

 Aces Pizza & Liquor